kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 1. Run the e2e suite against a kind cluster without kms encryption enabled.
 2. Run the e2e suite against a kind cluster that has kms v2 encryption enabled (as defined below).
 3. Compare `request_duration_seconds`, `request_terminations_total`, `request_aborts_total` API server metrics between the two runs.
 The acceptable delta should be less than 20%.
-4. Observe metrics from the reference implementation to determine time taken at each step of the encryption/decryption process.
+4. Observe metrics from the mock implementation to determine time taken at each step of the encryption/decryption process.
 5. Observe API server startup time with and without kms encryption enabled.

-- KMSv2 config would use the reference implementation
+- KMSv2 config would use the mock implementation
   - Validate all resources are encrypted
   - The "remote" kms would be a local encryption key
     - that adds 100 ms latency
     - that has rate limiting
-  - Key hierarchy would be used

 ### Graduation Criteria